Victorian Railways K class: Preservation

-With the rail preservation movement well under way by the late 1960s, many ex-VR locomotives were sold to local councils for display in municipal parks or near railway stations.
-The K had a further advantage over other classes in this respect: because VR offered the locomotives for the price of their scrap value (plus the cost of freight to their eventual destination), the relatively lightweight K represented a comparatively cheap locomotive purchase.
-The large number of preserved K class locomotives is in stark contrast to the fate of VR's remaining fleet of 73 larger, heavier N class locomotives, all of which (other than the one example retained for display at the Newport Railway Museum) were scrapped.
+With the rail preservation movement gaining momentum by the late 1960s, many ex-VR locomotives were sold to local councils or museums for display in municipal parks or near railway stations.
+The K class held a distinct advantage in this market because the Victorian Railways offered the locomotives for the price of their scrap value, including freight.
+As a relatively lightweight locomotive, the K was a much more affordable purchase for local communities than larger locomotives.
+This affordability resulted in a high survival rate for the K class, which stands in stark contrast to the fate of the remaining 73 N class locomotives.
+Despite being a similar design, the larger and heavier N class was almost entirely scrapped, with the only survivors being the Newport-built N 432 and one NBR-built example sold to the South Australian Railways.

 By the time VR announced the cessation of steam locomotive scrapping in 1978, no fewer than 21 of an original 53 K class locomotives remained in existence, making them in preservation the most numerous class of VR steam locomotives.
 However, none of the original batch of ten locomotives survives.

 Note the following list follows traditional practice, with locomotives identified by the at-construction frame number, regardless of numbers worn at any other time or parts swapped.